Outdoor Education Center Extension Programs

 Pre or Post Outdoor School Program

 If your class is visiting Glen Helen for residential Outdoor School, consider scheduling a classroom program as a pre- or post-trip visit.
-Programs feature content that your participants are exposed to during Outdoor School, and help introduce or further develop concepts all at a special lower rate.
+Programs feature content that your participants are exposed to during Outdoor School, and help further develop concepts all at a special discounted rate.

 Information for Scout Leaders

-Is your Boy or Girl Scout troop working towards a specific goal?
+Is your Scout troop working towards a specific goal?
 Let the Outdoor Education Center help!
 Our trained naturalists will work with you to meet your requirements.
 Contact the Extension Naturalist for more information.

 Environmental Problem Solving

 © Glen Helen 405 Corry Street, Yellow Springs, Ohio 45387 (937) 769-1902